 Shelter for abused women & children.

 WishList (specific items only due to space): http://nelsonhouse.on.ca/donations/

-Please drop off at the following locations (When you drop off your donations please mention you were referred by Nelson House*)
+USED: For donations of used items, please drop off at the following locations (When you drop off your donations please ensure you mention you were referred by Nelson House*)

 Clothing & Household Items:

 Unfortunately we are not able to accept clothing or household donations directly at the shelter, so you are invited to drop off any used clothing or household items at Value Village: 1651 Merivale Rd, Nepean, ON K2G 3K2.
 CHECK if Value Village is open.